ANich/writing/pages/articles/2017-06-01-guideline-driven-development/index.md

 *Transl: The perfect is the enemy of the good*

-As a sort of post-hoc benefit: now that I've stopped spending so much time looking for guidelines, I've started to develop my own architecture using the same philosophies that underlie most guidelines (namely: extensibility, readability, clear separation of concerns, etc.), and I think I'm better of for it.
+As a sort of post-hoc benefit: now that I've stopped spending so much time looking for guidelines, I've started to develop my own architecture using the same philosophies that underlie most guidelines (namely: extensibility, readability, clear separation of concerns, etc.), and I think I'm better off for it.

 [1] - On a lot of projects this is still the only thing that matters to me.
 For example when I'm trying out new technologies.